Deferral of Enrollment Policy

 Implications on Financial Aid and Student Type

-Students who defer admission or enrollment and do not take any university-level classes will not see a change in merit awards, however full-tuition scholarships are only valid for the entry term for which they were offered.
+Students who defer enrollment and do not take any university-level classes will not see a change in merit awards, however full-tuition scholarships are only valid for the entry term for which they were offered.

 In order to be considered for admission, students with more than 12 academic credits earned after high school graduation would need to apply for admission as a transfer student and would be awarded merit and need-based financial aid based on the transfer aid policies set by the Office of Student Financial Services.